quicwg/load-balancers/draft-duke-quic-load-balancers.md

 ### Load Balancer Actions

-On each incoming packet, the load balancer extracts consecutive octets, beginning with the second.
+On each incoming packet, the load balancer extracts consecutive octets, beginning with the second octet.
 These bytes represent the server ID.

 ### Server Actions